sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 kubectl describe ingress sourcegraph-frontend
 ```

-Upon obtaining the allocated IP address of the load balancer, you should create an A record for the `sourcegraph.company.com` domain.
-Finally, it is recommended to enable TLS and you may consider using [Google-managed certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) in GKE.
+**3** – Upon obtaining the allocated IP address of the load balancer, you should create an A record for the `sourcegraph.company.com` domain.
+Finally, it is recommended to enable TLS and you may consider using [Google-managed certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) in GKE or your own certificate.

-Upon creating the Google-managed certificate, you may add the following annotations to Ingress.
+If using a GKE manage certificate, add the following annotations to Ingress:
 ```yaml
 frontend:
   ingress: